-- Bible and Culture - Christian Education and Congregational Studies - History of Christianity and Historical Theology - Liturgical Studies - Pastoral Theology, Personality, and Culture (2 possible tracks of study) - Theological and Ethical Studies
+- a.)
+Bible and Culture

+- b.)
+Christian Religious Education

+- c.)
+History of Christianity and Historical Theology

+- d.)
+Liturgical Studies

+- e.)
+Pastoral Theology, Personality, and Culture (2 possible tracks of study)

+- f.)
+Theological and Ethical Studies

 By the end of the PhD program, a student will be able to: